 Apple previews new iPhone software, changes to Mac chips

-CALIFORNIA, United States (AP) — Apple on Monday provided a glimpse at upcoming software changes designed to make the iPhone even easier to use and also announced a long-anticipated shift to a new type of chip to power its line of Mac computers.
+Apple on Monday provided a glimpse at upcoming software changes designed to make the iPhone even easier to use and announced underlying hardware changes to its line of Mac computers.

 The preview of the next version of the iPhone's operating system, known as iOS 14, highlighted Apple's annual conference for computer programmers and mobile app makers.
 The event, which was delayed for three weeks due to the coronavirus pandemic, took place in virtual form via a webcast from the company's Cupertino, California, headquarters.

-Apple CEO Tim Cook kicked off Monday's session with remarks that acknowledged the nationwide protests triggered by George Floyd's death last month at the hands of Minneapolis police, as well as the social and business challenges posed by the worst pandemic in a century.
+Apple CEO Tim Cook kicked off the session with remarks that acknowledged the nationwide protests triggered by George Floyd's death last month at the hands of police, as well as the social and business challenges posed by the worst pandemic in a century.

-There had been speculation that Apple would unveil apps that rely on augmented reality, or AR, a technology that melds digitally projected images with the real world.
-Although Cook has been hyping AR has the next big wave in technology, it hasn't caught on in the mainstream yet and Apple didn't drop any new bombshells about it during Monday's event.
-Instead, the company disclosed a few relatively minor features in its AR platform for iPhones and iPads in a written summary.

-Apple is widely believed to be working on an AR headset and internet-connected glasses that could be released in the next two to three years.
-True to its secretive nature, Apple hasn't disclosed any plans for its own line of AR devices.

-The company gave no indication whether the pandemic-driven disruptions in work in the factories that make iPhone parts will delay the release of the next model.
-The company typically unveils its next iPhones in early September and then starts selling them toward the end of the month.
+The company gave no indication whether the pandemic-driven disruptions in work in the factories that make parts of the iPhone will delay the release of the next model.
+The company typically unveils its next iPhones just after Labour Day and then starts selling them in late September.

-Analysts believe the release of the iPhone 12 will be come later than usual, but are expecting it still will be on sale well before the pivotal holiday shopping season.
-Earlier this month, the CEO of chipmaker Broadcom, Hock Tan, told analysts he expected a delay in the production of a product made by a major North American smartphone maker.
+Analysts believe the release of the iPhone 12 will be delayed by at least several weeks, but are expecting it still will be on sale well before the pivotal holiday shopping season.
+Earlier this month, the CEO of chip maker Broadcom, Hock Tan, told analysts he expected a delay in the production of a product made by a major North American smartphone maker.
 Broadcom is a major supplier for the iPhone.

 Apple is expected to roll out as many as four different iPhone 12 models this year, including its first version that will be able to work on the next generation of ultrafast wireless networks known as 5G.

-Investors are betting heavily that Apple could emerge even stronger from the pandemic and the associated recession.
-The company's stock hit a new all-time high Monday before closing at US$358.87 — a gain of 22 per cent so far this year that gives Apple a market value to give the company a market value of more than US$1.5 trillion.
+Investors are betting heavily on that Apple could emerge even stronger from the pandemic and the associated recession.
+Company shares hit a new all-time high Monday and have so far surged 22 per cent this year to give the company a market value of US$1.5 trillion.

+Apple also said its Mac computers will begin shifting to the company's own processor chips and away from the Intel chips that have powered those computers for 15 years.
+Some Macs will have the Apple chips before the end of the year, but the full transition away from Intel chips won't be completed until 2022.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaperlive